dwillis/campaign_finance_api_docs/source/index.md

 }
 ```

-This endpoint retrieves broadcast advertisements that identify one or more federal candidates (and have aired 30 days before a primary election and 60 days before the general election) from a specific date.
+This endpoint retrieves all broadcast advertisements that identify one or more federal candidates (and have aired 30 days before a primary election and 60 days before the general election) from a specific date.

 ### HTTP Request